How to Get Prescriptions When Traveling Internationally

 Helpful Resources:

-• Verify that your policy covers the replacement of lost or stolen prescriptions.
+- Ensure your policy covers the cost of replacing essential prescriptions.

 2.2 24/7 Medical Assistance Hotlines

-• Look for policies that provide round-the-clock support for medical emergencies.
+- Opt for policies that provide 24/7 support for medical emergencies.

-• While rarely needed, this coverage can be critical in serious situations requiring evacuation.
+- While rarely needed, evacuation coverage can be crucial in serious medical situations.

 2.5 Pre-Existing Condition Coverage

-• Disclose all relevant medical details during the application process to avoid claim denials.
+- Disclose all medical details upfront to avoid denied claims.

 For guidance on choosing the right travel health insurance, visit the International Association for Medical Assistance to Travellers (IAMAT).